adamjanicki2/fritter/README.md

 **Throws**

 - `403` if user not logged in
-- `400` if no followee id supplied
+- `400` if no followee id supplied or invalid Mongo ID length

 ---